Deirdre24/Setswana-Language-Learning-Game/README.md

 ## How It Works

-The game randomly selects verbs and noun phrases from the verbs.txt and noun_phrases.txt files.

-Users are prompted with exercises, such as matching, fill-in-the-blank, or translation tasks.

-Feedback is provided immediately to aid in learning.
+Ngwana Ithute is a Setswana learning game crafted as an innovative and engaging tool for early childhood learners.
+The game transforms Setswana learning into an adventure for Kindergarten students by merging education with enjoyment.

+## Objectives

+Immerse students in Setswana, fostering language engagement, vocabulary acquisition, and sentence construction.

+Teach sentence structure in a playful environment, encouraging exploration and creativity.

+Spark curiosity and positive attitudes toward language learning through increasingly challenging levels.

+## Game Mechanics

+The game uses the following mechanics to reinforce Setswana learning concepts:

+Sentence Construction: Players interact with placeholders for noun phrases and verb phrases provided in two text files (verbs.txt and noun_phrases.txt).
+These placeholders are combined to create grammatically correct sentences using the generate_sentence() function, which filters phrases based on Setswana grammar rules.

+Hangman Mechanism: Sentence templates with hidden words (underscores) challenge players to guess missing words, improving vocabulary and sentence familiarity.

+Rearranging Shuffled Sentences: In advanced levels, players rearrange shuffled sentences, leveraging their understanding of basic Setswana sentence structure.

+## Interactive Features

+Players are prompted to enter their name at the start, personalizing feedback and congratulatory messages.

+Visual elements such as smileys :) 😊 and :( ☹, as well as ^0^, mimic graphics that appeal to children.

+A timer and point system add excitement and track progress.

+## Randomized Sentence Generation

+The generate_sentence() function ensures that sentences make sense grammatically by combining phrases based on Setswana grammar rules.
+It uses noun and verb markers to validate sentence combinations and randomizes content for variety.

-Customizing the Game
+## Customizing the Game

 Updating Vocabulary

 You can expand the vocabulary by editing the verbs.txt and noun_phrases.txt files:

-verbs.txt: Add one verb per line.
+``: Add one verb per line.

-noun_phrases.txt: Add one noun phrase per line.
+``: Add one noun phrase per line.

 Ensure that the text files follow the same format to avoid errors.